david-schmidt/KEGS-upstream/README.kegs.txt

 KEGS divides buggy programs into two severities: Code Yellow and Code Red.
 The status is displayed in words in the text area under the emulation window.
-If nothing's wrong, nothing is printed.
+If nothing is wrong, nothing is printed.

 A Yellow bug is a mild bug where an Apple IIgs program merely read an invalid location.
 Although completely harmless, it indicates the potential